Skip to main content

 To make this happen we need your help.
 We’d really appreciate it if you could fill in the survey and let us know your views.
 Without your feedback we won’t know what challenges you face in Scouts, and therefore where our attention is needed most.

-If you’ve regular contact with parents, carers, volunteers and young people, please also share the survey with them and encourage them to complete it.
-The more people who fill out the survey, the better we can understand how to improve our services, tools and resources.
+If you also have regular contact with young people or parents / carers, please also share the survey with them so we can hear their voice too.
+The more people who fill out the survey, the better we can understand how to improve our services, tools, and resources.

 A big thank you